philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab03_Model_App.md

 Throughout this course, you will build applications and perform automation to enable the Bellows College administration and security personnel to manage and control access to the buildings on campus.

 In this lab, you will build a Power Apps model-driven app to allow the backoffice campus staff to manage visit records across the entire campus.
+Unlike canvas apps, model-driven apps closely resemble existing Dynamics 365 apps and allow for fast deployment and minimal training.

 # High-level lab steps